 Findings

-The models revealed that commonly assumed musical drivers of success—such as tempo, valence, and duration—had minimal standalone predictive power.
-Instead, external engagement signals like TikTok virality and chart visibility played a dominant role in determining hit potential.
+The models revealed that commonly assumed musical drivers of success—such as tempo, beat strength, and duration—had limited standalone predictive power.
+Instead, platform-driven signals like TikTok virality, Billboard Africa visibility, Spotify popularity, and streaming velocity carried more predictive value.
+These insights suggest that in today's digital music ecosystem, shareability and cultural momentum often outweigh traditional musical structure.
 Notably, Afrobeats hits tended to show stronger beat presence and higher average popularity scores, while Amapiano hits favored mid-tempo consistency and subtle rhythmic patterns.
-These insights suggest that in today's digital music ecosystem, shareability and cultural momentum often outweigh traditional musical structure.

 Reflection & Future Directions